With difficulty!

-I’m joking, although it will take a few attempts using a toothbrush before your Dog becomes accustomed to cleaning Dog’s Teeth.
+It will take a few attempts using a toothbrush before your Dog becomes accustomed to cleaning Dog’s Teeth.
 We shall now take a comprehensive look at how to clean Dogs Teeth.
 Here at this Dog blog keeping Dogs teeth clean is very important.
 Bad Teeth in Dogs can be prevented if you read this post.
+Use the link above if you don’t think a toothbrush is the best option.
+And after reading the reviews via the above link I think the chews may now be a much simpler option to keep Dog’s teeth clean.

 Teeth Cleaning For Dogs